lwe/page_title_helper/README.md

 # Page title helper

-Ever wondered if there was an easier and DRY-way to set your page titles (and/or headings).
-Backed by Rails (only tested on 2.3.x) and it's new `I18n`-class the solution is a simple helper method.
+Ever wondered if there was an easier and DRY-way to set your page titles (and/or headings), introducing _page title helper_, a small Rails 3 view helper to inflect titles from controllers & actions.

-In your layout add this to your `<head>-section`:
+In your layout add this to your `<head>`-section:

       ...
-      <title><%=h page_title %></title>
+      <title><%= page_title %></title>
       ...

 That's it.
-Now just add your translations, to the locales, in e.g. `config/locales/en.yml`:
+Now just add translations, in e.g. `config/locales/en.yml`:

       en:
         contacts:
           index:
             title: "Contacts"

-When `contacs/index.html.erb` is rendered, the key `:en, :contacts, :index, :title` is looked up and printed, together with the applications basename, like: `My cool app - Contacts`.
+When `/contacs/` is requested, the key `:en, :contacts, :index, :title` is looked up and printed, together with the applications basename, like: `Contacts - My cool App`.
 The format etc. is of course configurable, just head down to the options.

 ## Installation

-As gem (from gemcutter.org, as of version 0.7.0):
+As gem (from rubygems.org):

-    sudo gem install page_title_helper [-s http://gemcutter.org]

-    # then add the following line to config/environment.rb
+    # then add the following line to Gemfile
+    gem 'page_title_helper'

+    # living on the bleeding edge?
-    config.gem 'page_title_helper', :source => 'http://gemcutter.org'
+    gem 'page_title_helper', :git => 'git://github.com/lwe/page_title_helper.git'

 or as plain old Rails plugin:

-    ./script/plugin install git://github.com/lwe/page_title_helper.git
+    rails plugin install git://github.com/lwe/page_title_helper.git

+## Translated titles

+All translated titles are inflected from the current controller and action, so to easily explain all lookups, here an example with the corresponding lookups:

+    Admin::AccountController#index => :'admin.account.index.title'
+                                      :'admin.account.title'
+                                      options[:default]

+For `create` and `update` a further fallback to `new.title` and `edit.title` have been added, because they certainly are duplicates.

 ## Customize titles